wjmaddox/swa_gaussian/README.md

-# CLONE OF TIMUR GARIPOV'S SWA REPO ON 6/7/18

-goal of this repo is to expand swa with variances, as well as attempt ensembling
+# Fast Uncertainty Estimates and Bayesian Model Averaging of DNNs

+This repo contains a [PyTorch](https://pytorch.org) implementation of our paper [Fast Uncertainty Estimates and Bayesian Model Averaging of DNNs]() by Wesley Maddox, Timur Garipov, Pavel Izmailov, Dmitry Vetrov, Andrew Gordon Wilson, which appeared at the 2018 Uncertainty in Deep Learning workshop at UAI.

+If you use this in your work, please consider citing both it and the related SWA paper, [Averaging Weights Leads to Wider Optima and Better Generalization](https://arxiv.org/abs/1803.05407) by Pavel Izmailov, Dmitrii Podoprikhin, Timur Garipov, Dmitry Vetrov and Andrew Gordon Wilson.

+It is partially a clone of Timur Garipov's [SWA repo](https://github.com/timgaripov/swa) (from 6/7/2018).

+# Usage

-run_swag: timur's code for training with both first and second moments using swa
+run_swag.py: Code for training with both first and second moments using swa, there are options for both SWAG-LR and SWAG.

-swag: set-up for swag
+swag.py: set-up for swag

 swag_model_loading: evaluates a pre-trained swag by comparing to swa, 1 sample from the gaussian and the average prediction from 100 gaussians
-  - currently looks like ensembling using the gaussian is effective

-comparisons on cifar10 will be against
-  - dropout
-  - swa
-  - laplace approximations, "A Scalable Laplace Approximation for Neural Networks"

 # Stochastic Weight Averaging (SWA)